-TDMCA requires six signals, of which four signals are for command and audio data interface, and two pairs of signals which are for daisy chaining.
+TDMCA requires six signals, of which four signals are for command and audio data interface, and one pair for daisy chaining.
 Those signals can be shared as in the following table.
 The DO signal has a 3-state output so that it can be connected directly to other devices.